-The Emergency Solutions Grant (ESG), Housing Assistance Program (HAP), and Homeless Prevention Program (HPP) are collectively referred to as the ETH Program.
+The Emergency Solutions Grant (ESG), Housing Assistance Program (HAP), and Homeless Prevention Program (HPP) are collectively referred to as the EHH Program.

 The Emergency Shelter Grant was created in 1991 under the McKinney-Vento Homeless Assistance Act.
 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney Vento Act, revising the Emergency Shelter Grant Program in significant ways and renaming it the Emergency Solutions Grant Program.
 It is federally administered by HUD.
 ESG can be used for rapid re-housing, homelessness prevention, emergency shelter, street outreach, Homeless Management Information Systems (HMIS), and administrative costs.

 The Homeless Prevention Program is a state program authorized under Wisconsin Statutes § 16.303.
 HPP can be used for rapid re-housing, homelessness prevention, and administrative costs.

 The Housing Assistance Program is a state program authorized under Wisconsin Statutes § 16.306.
 2017 Wisconsin Act 59 amended the program and re-named it from the Transitional Housing Program.
 Housing Assistance Program funds can be used for housing, support services and administrative costs to facilitate the movement of homeless individuals and families to independent living.

 Rapid Re-Housing programs help homeless persons living on the streets or in an emergency shelter transition as quickly as possible into permanent housing.
 Once in permanent housing, Rapid Re-Housing programs provide services and short to medium term rental assistance to help such persons achieve housing.

 Homeless Prevention programs help individuals and households who are at risk of homelessness retain housing.